Monikku12/Codeboxx-Rocket-Elevators-Foundation/README.md

-  Rubocup-faker is a Faker extension that helps us autocorrect our commands (https://github.com/koic/rubocop-faker) I18n gem helped us with the localization of our data (https://github.com/svenfuchs/rails-i18n) Groupdate is a gem used to group datas by dates to answer different questions (https://github.com/ankane/groupdate)
+  Rubocup-faker is a Faker extension that helps us autocorrect our commands (https://github.com/koic/rubocop-faker) I18n gem helped us with the localization of our data (https://github.com/svenfuchs/rails-i18n) Groupdate is a gem used to group datas by dates to answer different questions (https://github.com/ankane/groupdate) slack-notifier is the gem used to work with the slack API for slack notification